-Ingrezza belongs to a class of drugs called vesicular monoamine transporter 2 (VMAT2) inhibitors.
-It comes as an oral capsule.
-Ingrezza isn’t currently available in a generic version.
+Ingrezza belongs to a drug class called vesicular monoamine transporter 2 inhibitors.
+Ingrezza is not available in a generic version.

-For information about the dosage of Ingrezza, including its strengths and how to take it, keep reading.
-For a comprehensive look at Ingrezza, including information about the drug’s side effects, see this article.
+Keep reading for specific information about the dosage of Ingrezza, including its strengths and how to take the medication.
+For a comprehensive look at Ingrezza, see this article.

 Commonly recommended dosages for Ingrezza are described below.
 However, your doctor will prescribe the Ingrezza dosage that’s right for you.